 Sprite has just released a new commercial titled “Sprite Revolution” in Israel.
 It’s a parody of Kim Jong-il‘s North Korean dictatorship.
 Although some Western netizens believe that the advert is a reference to the Chinese revolution.
 What do you think?

-“Feel The Freshness”
+On Tudou:“Feel The Freshness”

 The commercial is part of Sprite’s Israeli campaign, ‘Feel the Freshness’.
 The tagline for the commercial is “Sprite believes that everyone has a refreshing side…even the world’s toughest dictators.”